derrandz/gemini-dht-spec/Peer-Logic-And-Features.md

-## Overview
+### Overview
 ----

 In this section, we illustrate the smarter part of the network, the part that leverages the overlay functionalities to serve the other modules and ultimately the chain.

 In specific terms, this section deals with communication models (_or specialized communication scenarios_) and the awareness models the network can make use of (_aware as in aware of the state it needs to perform this specialized communication_) and subsequently the architectural decisions they might engender.

-## What is Peer Logic
+### What is Peer Logic
 ---
+Peer Logic is a everything peer specific in the context of an application that is a decentralized peer to peer one.
+Meaning, whatever behavior is expected to be performed from the perspective of a single peer in relation to others, specifically:

+1. Communication models and protocols
+2. Stateful peers/neighbors selection, ranking and ordering
+3. Peer roles

-## Specification
+### Specification
 ---

 First, we need to discuss a few things a **_peer needs to do in the network_**.

 We are interested in the two main state-touching scenarios:

 1. Proposing

-It has become apparent to us early on that the consensus layer establishes a communication requirement to meet its security requirements, namely requiring the proposer to directly communicate with the concerned validators.
+It has become apparent to us early on that the other layers (_like consensus for instance_) might have specific communication requirements --_either for security or performance purposes_,

+For instance, in Consensus, the proposer is required to directly communicate with the validators.
 Thus, it is incumbent on the peer-to-peer layer as a module to offer such functionality while _**also factoring it into the sum of all parts**_.

 2. Syncing